NitorCreations/ragu/README.md

 Chat-like graphical interface allows user to make searches to tokenized material, and follow the provided references to source material (pages of PDF files, or links to web pages).
 For PDF files we need access to source material as well.
-The source to use is decided based on the "theme" that you choose (which actually selects your Chroma database) and the language of your question.
+The source to use is decided based on the "theme" that you choose (which actually selects your Chroma database) and the language of your question (which is automatically detected).
+Furthermore, you can a specify an "audience" which defaults to "public".
+Results are filtered so that if audience is given, you will also see results permitted to given audience.
+Everybody will see results from "public" sources, that is, material that is not restricted to any audience.

 Running
 ```
-python chat_ui.py
+python ui.py
 ```

 After this, you can move to [http://localhost:7860](http://localhost:7860/).

 You will get the LLM answer on lower left.

-For PDF results, you will get a list of references on right hand side, with the first reference selected (the page of PDF document referenced,).
+You will get a list of references on right hand side, with the first reference selected (the page of the PDF document referenced,).
 You can choose difference reference, and move within the selected PDF file.

-For web results, you will get a list of links, each of which will open a the page in question to new tab.
-Of course, this requires a live network connection.